Skip to contents

 #> # ℹ 2 more variables: variable <chr>, prediction <dbl>

-With the only difference that the number of days is equal to the past_days in the call to get_ensemble_forecast().
-The max past_days from open-meteo is ~60 days.
+The number of days in the observed period equals past_days in the call to get_ensemble_forecast().
+The maximum past_days from open-meteo is 92 days.

 Historical Weather

-If you need more historical days for model calibration and testing, historical data are available through open-meteo’s historical weather API.
+If you need more historical days for model calibration and testing, historical data are available through open-meteo’s ERA5 reanalysis API.
+ERA5 is available from 1940-01-01 to approximately 5 days before the current date.

 df <- get_historical_weather(